UPDATE: Weather impacts Siouxland schools, garbage collection

 Sioux City Transit buses, which did not run early in the morning, were slated to begin service at 8:30 a.m.

-The icy conditions also led the cities of Sioux City and South Sioux City to cancel their Wednesday garbage collections.
-In South Sioux City, garbage collection will be delayed by one day, while in Sioux City, Gill Hauling will work to pick up throughout the remainder of the week, including Saturday.
+The icy conditions led Sioux City to cancel its Wednesday garbage collection.
+Gill Hauling will work to pick up garbage throughout the remainder of the week, including Saturday.
+In South Sioux City, garbage collection began Wednesday afternoon and was expected to continue Thursday.